cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 ## Appendices

-The appendices for Z include are far more varied than those for E in the types of information they contain.
-First, the structure of the text in the appendices for Z differs from that of E. This required a complete re-write of the appendix parsing code to allow for the new format.
+The types of information the appendices for Z contain are far more varied than those for E. First, the structure of the text in the appendices for Z differs from that of E. This required a complete re-write of the appendix parsing code to allow for the new format.
 Secondly. the appendices for Z contain equations, tables, SAS code, and many images.
 Each of those presented unique challenges.
 To handle tables we had to parse the XML that exhaustively represented the tables into something [meaningful and concise] (https://github.com/cfpb/regulations-parser/blob/master/regparser/layer/formatting.py), and then display that in visually pleasing HTML [tables] (https://github.com/eregs/regulations-site/blob/master/regulations/generator/layers/formatting.py#L18).